“The White Mountain stewardship crews had been working all summer long near our home, which was probably what saved Alpine.”

-The White Mountain project is serving as a model for the much larger Four Forest Restoration Initiative, which will thin over 300,000 acres of pine forest by the end of 2015.
+The White Mountain project is serving as a model for the much larger Four Forest Restoration Initiative, which will thin and restore more than 30,000 acres per year for the next decade.

 When he and his wife, Sharon, returned 18 days later, they were stunned to find not just their house, but the entire town intact.
 “We were darn lucky,” Ron says.
 “The White Mountain stewardship crews had been working all summer long near our home, which was probably what saved Alpine.”

 Controlled burning is an important process that the Forest Service is planning as a follow-up action to mechanical treatments.
 The two-pronged strategy will allow for naturally ignited, low-intensity fires that improve forest health while reducing the likelihood and intensity of wildfires, which threaten local communities and rural economies.

 As a former state and regional volunteer chairman for the Rocky Mountain Elk Foundation and founding member of the Arizona Elk Society, Ron understands the importance of fire to both the forest and the wildlife it supports.